collab-community/journey-book/journeys/KendallDoesCoding.md

 # [Kendall Pinto](https://github.com/KendallDoesCoding)'s Coding Journey

-- I started doing coding around 2019, it was I believe.
+I am Kendall, from India 🇮🇳.
+I mostly code Web Dev (HTML, CSS, a little JS) and used to code Python in between.
+I started doing coding around 2019, it was I believe.
 I still to this day try to code pretty often, and really like coding..
-I do it as a hobby, timepass.
+I do it as a hobby and for timepass.
+I try to be up to date with the new technolgies as they come out.

 ## My Journey